Dathalind/dathalind.github.io/_posts/2023-12-30-agent-tesla.md

 - Looking at namespace `A` with internal class `“b”`, we see some more interesting functions here
     - inside of internal class `“b”`, we also see a call to have the application run `“Application.Run();”`
     - dll imports of user32 and ntdll, it is grabbing some user input
-    - Further down in the code, we see a long sleep for 1000, followed by the next section which appears to enumerating data from the user device
+    - Further down in the code, we see a long sleep for `1000`, followed by the next section which appears to enumerating data from the user device
     - the `function b()` appears to be set up to execute httpwebrequests, grabbing a credential cache, and is looking for a response stream
 - When asking for the program entry point, it is going to namespace `“H8ByT4o9A2rvy7R3kC”`, class `“NUSpMfsvFIoS6G7cAh”`
-- Additionally, we have some steganography being utilized, where it contains a packed image inside of the Resources page “Game.Properties.Resources.resources”, 331739 bytes
+- Additionally, we have some steganography being utilized, where it contains a packed image inside of the Resources page `“Game.Properties.Resources.resources”`, 331739 bytes
 - under namespace `A`, class `C`, we see some encryption metehods used and the CipherMode ECB, with PaddingMode PKC57
     - this appears to be the encryption/decryption methods being utilized to pull the data out
 - class `“D 0x0200000F”` under namespace `“A”` has additional windows api calls to create hooks at the entry point of the program